wolfnet/wordpressplugin/ReadMe.txt

 = 1.7.7 =
 * Updates caching service to remove registry and add more reliable cache clean-up
+* Adds support for criteria that was missed during conversion to new API. (has_lakefront)

 = 1.7.6 =
 * Decodes request parameters in shortcodes so they can be cleanly encoded right before api request @21754246